9 Best CCW Gun in 2024 + Buyers Guide

 • Caliber 9mm

 I’m giving this the editor’s choice award because I think this is the best overall concealed carry gun on the market.
-When Sig first came out with it, I thought it looked like a single stack sub-compact 9mm pistol and it even had the dimensions to match.
-However, it packed 10 rounds instead of six or seven.
+When Sig first came out with it, I thought it was just another single-stack 9mm, but it had a 10-round capacity.

-However, what really makes this stand out is the ergonomics.
-Usually for a smaller pistol, you lose ergonomics and only have something that feels really compact in your hands.
-However, I think Sig knocked this out of the park with their design.
+However, what really sets this apart is its ergonomics.
+Even though it’s smaller in size, Sig did an excellent job with the design.
 The grip is slightly fat and short, so it lets me get a solid handle on the gun.
 The grip angle is somewhat vertical, similar to the P320 line, but the shape of the grip is different; I’d say it’s easier to maintain my hold on the gun and reach the controls without breaking my grip.

 With the ten-round magazine, you could fit your entire hand on the gun without a hanging pinky.
 Plus, a little beavertail keeps your hand from getting slide-bite, something common with small firearms.
 A nice touch is that the front, top, and back corners of the slide are beveled; this makes the draw snag-free and reduces the chances of the pistol printing once you holster up.

-The trigger definitely deserves a mention because its ergonomic design gives you a clean, crisp break and a tactile reset, making the P365 easier to shoot than your typical pocket-sized pistol.
-The trigger pull weight is around 6 lbs and it gets even lighter after a few hundred rounds because the parts smoothen with action.
+The trigger deserves a mention for its comfortable design, providing a smooth break and reset that makes shooting easier.
+It has a pull weight of approximately 6 lbs, and it gets even lighter after a few hundred rounds because the parts smoothen with action.

 Another big reason why the P365 became the editor’s choice is its modularity.
-The pistol has a simple design that is great for customization.
-You can swap out just about any part in this gun; the grip module, trigger, slide, and even the fire control unit.
-I’m not saying you have to upgrade because the P365 is effective as it is, but having the opportunity to do so is awesome.
+This pistol has a simple design that’s meant for customization.
+Nearly every part can be swapped out, including the grip module, trigger, slide, and fire control unit.
+While the P365 is effective in its original form, the opportunity for customization adds to its appeal.

 To learn more, you can read my full review on the Sig P365 here.